 Since the seminal work of Poincar\'e and Denjoy, circle diffeomorphisms became a central object of study in dynamics.
-One of the most celebrated results of the theory is the linearization theorem of M. Herman \cite{herman}, which establishes the differentiability of the conjugating map to the corresponding rotation in the case of an irrational rotation number satisfying a Diophantine condition.
+One of the most celebrated results of the theory is the linearization theorem of Herman \cite{herman}, which establishes the differentiability of the conjugating map to the corresponding rotation in the case of an irrational rotation number satisfying a Diophantine condition.
 The key idea of Herman's proof consists in conjugating the diffeomorphism into one that is arbitrarily close to the rotation in a good topology, and finally applying local linearization results coming from standard KAM techniques (see also \cite{herman-simple}).

 Herman's theorem was later extended via different approaches by many people, including Yoccoz \cite{yoccoz}, Katznelson and Orstein \cite{KO}, and Khanin and Teplinsky \cite{KT}.
 However, the problem of approximation by conjugation raised by Herman in Chapter VII of his seminal work \cite{herman} is interesting by itself.
 In this regard, just a couple of results that apply to diffeomorphisms of arbitrary irrational rotation number are known.
-On the one hand, it was shown by the author in \cite{conj} that every $C^1$ circle diffeomorphism $f$ of irrational rotation number $\rho = \rho (f)$ has a sequence of conjugates that converges in the $C^1$ topology to the rotation $R_{\rho}$; actually, there is a continuous path of $C^1$ conjugates that starts at $f$ and finishes at $R_{\rho}$.
+On the one hand, it was shown by the author in \cite{conj} that every $C^1$ circle diffeomorphism $f$ of irrational rotation number $\rho = \rho (f)$ has a sequence of conjugates that converges in $C^1$ topology to the rotation $R_{\rho}$; actually, there is a continuous path of $C^1$ conjugates that starts at $f$ and finishes at $R_{\rho}$.